jasonacollins/jasoncollinsblog/posts/a-week-of-links-71.md

 ---
+title: A week of links
 author: "Jason Collins"
 date: 2014-10-10 08:43:10+00:00
 draft: false
-aliases:
-  - /a-week-of-links-71
-title: A week of links
 ---

 Links this week: